brendanshaw14/Nuggets-Team-35/DESIGN.md

 * `b` : move diagonally down and left- moves the player's location and icon diagonally and to the left, if possible.
 * `n` : move diagonally down and left- moves the player's location and icon diagonally and to the left, if possible.

-NEED TO INSERT LOG INFO HERE
-> Briefly describe the inputs (keystrokes) and outputs (display).
-> If you write to log files, or log to stderr, describe that here.
-> Command-line arguments are not 'input'.

 ### Functional decomposition into modules
 See above: client was given to us.